deckhouse/virtualization/docs/ADMIN_GUIDE.md

 How to create an image from the container registry in the web interface:

 - Go to the "System" tab, then to the "Virtualization" -> "Cluster Images" section.
-- Click "Create Image", then select "Load Data from Container Image" from the drop-down list.
+- Click "Create Image", then select "Load data from container image" from the drop-down list.
 - Enter the image name in the "Image Name" field.
 - Specify the link to the image in the "Image in Container Registry" field.
 - Click "Create".